-Where a Automist has been installed for the protection of vulnerable people, it is essential that the activation alarm (AP10) is also transmitted to an alarm receiving centre or to a permanently staffed a place where people are tasked with responding on a 24/7 basis, so that management action can be initiated, and the fire and rescue service mobilized.
+Where an Automist system has been installed for the protection of vulnerable people, it is possible that the activation alarm (AP10 pump only) is also transmitted to an alarm receiving centre or to a permanently staffed a place where people are tasked with responding on a 24/7 basis, so that management action can be initiated, and the fire and rescue service mobilized.
 BS 5839-1:2017 or BS 5839-6:2019 provides more detailed guidance and recommendations.